luke-who/adl-cw/README.md

-**Note the data has not been altered in this experiment, it's the same as the original one**
+**Note the data was not altered in this experiment, it's the same as the original one**